eject [-dflqt] [ [device | nickname]]

 Specifies which device to eject, by its nickname as known to this command.

-Volume label or device type (for example, cdrom or floppy0) can be used as a nickname.
+Volume label or device type (for example, cdrom) can be used as a nickname.

 The following example ejects media by its volume label: